konveyor/move2kube-website/docs/concepts/transformer.md

 Each transformer consumes [Artifacts](/concepts/artifact) and outputs [Artifacts](/concepts/artifact) and [PathMappings](/concepts/path-mapping).
 The Artifacts allow multiple transformers to be chained together to achieve a end to end transformation.
 The PathMappings are used for persisting the changes in the filesystem.

-Each transformer generally has its own directory ([in-built transformer](https://github.com/konveyor/move2kube/tree/main/assets/inbuilt/transformers) or [external transformer](https://github.com/konveyor/move2kube-transformers)) which has all the configuration required for that transformer.
+Each transformer generally has its own directory ([built-in transformer](https://github.com/konveyor/move2kube/tree/main/assets/built-in/transformers) or [external transformer](https://github.com/konveyor/move2kube-transformers)) which has all the configuration required for that transformer.
 The transformer YAML is the most important part of the transformer definition, which specifies its behavior.
 It also can have `templates` directory for putting template files to be used by the transformer, and other files/configuration that are specific to each transformer.

 ## Transformer YAML